-Every day at GBHS is important for students.
-Families should make every effort to schedule appointments, family vacations, and other absences around the academic calendar.

-Parents of an absent student should communicate (via telephone, e-mail, etc.) the reason for the absence to front office by 8:30 a.m.
-All non-driving students must be signed in and out at the front office by a parent during school hours.

-If a student misses more than 30 minutes from one period, he/she will be considered absent.

-An absence must be cleared with a note within three (3) days of a student's return to school.
+- Every day at GBHS is important for students.
+Families should make every effort to schedule appointments, family vacations, and other absences around the academic calendar. - Parents of an absent student should communicate (via telephone, e-mail, etc.) the reason for the absence to Front Office by 8:30 a.m.
+All students must be signed in and out at the Front Office by a parent during school hours. - If a student misses more than 30 minutes from one period, he/she will be considered absent. - An absence must be cleared with a note within three (3) days of a student's return to school.
 Failure to do so will result in the recording of the absence as a truancy.
-The student is responsible for obtaining the missed work from their teacher(s).

-Students with excessive absences will meet with school administration according to the following schedule:

-1-5 absences: Student and parent monitor the student's attendance.

-6 absences: Student/Parent conference with the Dean of students to discuss attendance.
-The student is placed on a contract to help improve attendance.

-Students who are absent ten (10) times in a semester will make themselves eligible for forfeiture of credit.
-Forfeiture of credit will be denoted on the transcript as a withdraw/fail.
+The student is responsible for obtaining the missed work from their teacher(s). - Students with excessive absences will meet with school administration according to the following schedule: - Less than six absences (9 in G Block): Student and parent monitor the student's attendance. - Six absences (9 in G Block): Student/Parent conference with the Dean of Discipleship to discuss attendance.
+The student is placed on an attendance contract to help improve attendance. - Ten absences (15 in G Block): Students who are absent ten times in a semester will make themselves eligible for forfeiture of credit.
+Forfeiture of credit will be denoted on the transcript as a withdraw/fail - \Absences based on 90 minute classes.

 Truant Absences: Truancy is being absent from school, all or part of a day, without parental or administrative permission.
-Truancy is serious and may result in up to three (3) days of suspension on the first occasion.
+During school hours, students are required to stay within the boundaries of the campus.
+All students arriving or departing during the school day must sign in and out in the Front Office.
+Before and after school hours, students are the sole responsibility of their parents whether they are on campus or not.
+Truancy is serious and may result in up to three days of suspension on the first occasion.

-Make-Up Work: Students are required to determine what work and/or tests were missed by contacting their teachers; and to initiate arrangements with those teachers for making up the work and/or tests.
+Make-Up Work: Students are required to determine what work and/or tests were missed by contacting their teachers and to initiate arrangements with those teachers for making up the work and/or tests.
 A lower grade or zero may be given for work not turned in on time.
+All teachers have their make-up policy included in their class syllabus.